-- Assigned an ISS ESG Rating of D- or below; - Identified as 'Red' by ISS ESG in their Norms Based Screening.
-ISS ESG's Norms Based Screening assesses companies against their adherence to international norms on human rights, labour standards, environmental protection and anti-corruption established in the UN Global Compact and the OECD Guidelines; - Identified by ISS ESG as having any involvement in controversial weapons; and/or - Identified by ISS ESG as breaching certain revenue thresholds in business activities, including, but not limited to, tobacco, thermal coal mining, oil sands, nuclear power, civilian firearms, and military equipment.
+- -Assigned an ISS ESG Rating of D- or below; - -Identified as 'Red' by ISS ESG in their Norms Based Screening.
+ISS ESG's Norms Based Screening assesses companies against their adherence to international norms on human rights, labour standards, environmental protection and anti-corruption established in the UN Global Compact and the OECD Guidelines; - -Identified by ISS ESG as having any involvement in controversial weapons; and/or -Identified by ISS ESG as breaching certain revenue thresholds in business activities, including, but not limited to, tobacco, thermal coal mining, oil sands, nuclear power, civilian firearms, military equipment, coal expansion, oil fuels, gaseous fuels, and power generation.